 Danielle Allen: How Can Democratic Values Guide Us When Facing A Global Crisis?

-In a democracy, what does the path forward from a pandemic look like?
-Political theorist Danielle Allen says the solution requires preserving individual lives, individual rights and equality.
+In a democracy, what does the path through a pandemic look like?
+Political theorist Danielle Allen says the solution require us to preserve individual lives, individual rights, and equality.
+A version of this segment was originally heard in the June episode, The Greater Good?

 About Danielle Allen